PGfor thematic elements, rude humor, language and some suggestive references.

 Rocky Balboa proudly holds the world heavyweight boxing championship, but a new challenger has stepped forward: Drago, a six-foot-four, 261-pound fighter who has the backing of the Soviet Union.

-PGfor action and rude humor.
+PGfor scary action, some violence, thematic elements, language and rude humor.

 G